Android-for-Python/Camera4Kivy/README.md

 The default values are as follows.
 On a desktop `<location>` is the current directory `.`, on Android `<location>` is `DCIM/<appname>`.
 The value of `<subdir>` is the current date, the format is 'YYYY_MM_DD'.
 The value of `<name>` is the current time, the format is 'hh_mm_ss_xx' (xx is 1/100 sec).

-The [filepath_callback](https://github.com/Android-for-Python/Camera4Kivy#filepath_callback) reports the actual path for a particular capture.
+The [filepath_callback](https://github.com/Android-for-Python/Camera4Kivy#filepath_callback) occurs on capture completion, with an argument that is the actual path for a particular capture.

 Be aware that on Android >= 10 shared storage files are saved in a database, called MediaStore, and not in a file system.
 The architecture of Android storage is outside the scope of this document.